Todd Parnell – An Unlikely Author

 The Buffalo River in northwest Arkansas is one of the longest free-flowing, undammed rivers west of the Mississippi—and one of the most beautiful waterways on earth.
 Almost lost to development, it proved to be the perfect testing ground for a young boy almost lost to mediocrity.

-Middle-schooler Ben is struggling with learning challenges that have left him resentful and underachieving.
+Middle-schooler Ben is underachieving in school and lacking interest and motivation.
 His father, middle-ager Todd, wants to help his son gain self-confidence but is searching for his own identity.
 For twelve adventure-filled days on the river—all 125 miles of her navigable course, from Ponca to the White River—father and son discover the formative, curative, and redemptive powers of nature.

 Mom at War